What do business and management students say about assessment?

 Exam Construction?

-Calibrate markers quickly using 2–3 anonymised exemplars at grade boundaries and record moderation notes.
-For larger cohorts, use targeted double‑marking where variance is highest.
-Provide a short post‑assessment debrief summarising common strengths and issues to improve perceived fairness before individual marks are released.
+Marker calibration improves consistency just as much as exam design.
+Use 2–3 anonymised exemplars at grade boundaries and record moderation notes.
+For larger cohorts, apply targeted double-marking where variance is highest.
+A short post-assessment debrief on common strengths and issues can also improve perceived fairness before individual marks are released.

 Module Content?

-Within each Business and Management module, content selection shapes applied capability.
-When lectures lack depth or assessment samples theory via narrow formats, students struggle to demonstrate application.
-Combining structured quizzes with case studies, presentations or reflective pieces promotes critical application and retention, provided the mix maps to learning outcomes.
+Within each Business and Management module, content selection should build applied capability, not just coverage.
+When teaching lacks depth or assessment relies on narrow formats, students struggle to demonstrate what they know in ways that feel meaningful.
+Combining structured quizzes with case studies, presentations, or reflective pieces promotes critical application and retention, provided the mix maps to learning outcomes.

-Coordinate at programme level to avoid duplication and deadline pile‑ups.
-A single assessment calendar and brief cross‑module mapping prevents method clashes and supports workload equity across the cohort.
+Programme-level coordination matters too.
+A shared assessment calendar and brief cross-module mapping reduce duplication, prevent deadline pile-ups, and support workload equity across the cohort.

 Assessment & Evaluation?

-Assessment methods signal what “good” looks like; where criteria appear opaque, students perceive evaluation as an estimate rather than a measurement.
-Given business students’ concerns about Assessment methods and Marking criteria, publish annotated exemplars aligned to the rubric and clarify weightings and common pitfalls in the assessment brief.
+Assessment methods show students what “good” looks like.
+When criteria feel opaque, evaluation can seem like guesswork rather than judgement.
+Given business students’ concerns about Assessment methods and Marking criteria, and what business studies students say about marking criteria, publish annotated exemplars aligned to the rubric and explain weightings and common pitfalls in the brief.

-Review restrictive word counts or timings where they inhibit demonstration of outcomes.
-Incorporate more authentic tasks—projects, pitches, or viva-style components—with asynchronous options where needed.
-Use text analytics to spot recurring misunderstandings and adjust the assessment brief or marking guidance accordingly, and close the loop with a concise debrief.
+Review restrictive word counts or timings where they prevent students from demonstrating outcomes.
+Incorporate more authentic tasks, such as projects, pitches, or viva-style components, with asynchronous options where needed.
+Use text analytics to spot recurring misunderstandings, refine the brief or marking guidance, and close the loop with a concise debrief.

 Group Work?

-Group projects simulate real business environments but often surface concerns about uneven contribution and grading fairness.
-Standardise roles in briefs, use light‑touch contribution tracking and peer evaluation, and include a small individual component (reflection or individual artefact) to ensure parity.
-Offer asynchronous alternatives for oral components to support diverse cohorts while still assessing collaborative skills.
+Group projects can prepare students for real business environments, but only when contribution and grading feel fair.
+Standardise roles in briefs, use light-touch contribution tracking and peer evaluation, following group work assessment best practice, and include a small individual component, such as a reflection or artefact, to preserve parity.
+Offer asynchronous alternatives for oral components where needed so collaborative skills can be assessed without excluding parts of the cohort.

 COVID-19 Impact?

-The pandemic normalised online and open-book assessment and increased the use of coursework and virtual presentations.
-Retain what works: flexible formats, transparent guidance, and opportunities for staged feedback.
-Address integrity and access by providing short orientation on assessment formats, academic integrity and referencing, and by building accessibility in from the start with alternative formats and captioned/oral options.
+The pandemic normalised online and open-book assessment, and expanded the use of coursework and virtual presentations.
+The main takeaway is to keep the flexibility that worked: clear guidance, staged feedback, and formats that reduce unnecessary barriers.
+Address integrity and access with short orientation on assessment formats, academic integrity, and referencing, then build accessibility in from the start through alternative formats and captioned or oral options.

 Coursework Relevancy?

-Align coursework tightly to real-world business scenarios to sustain motivation and build employability.
-Use live or realistic datasets, concise client-style briefs, and collaborative tasks that mirror professional practice.
-Student surveys and debriefs should inform iterative refinement so tasks remain current with industry expectations.
+Relevant coursework sustains motivation because students can see the point of the task.
+Align coursework tightly to real-world business scenarios by using live or realistic datasets, concise client-style briefs, and collaborative tasks that mirror professional practice.
+Student surveys and post-assessment debriefs should inform iterative refinement so tasks stay current with industry expectations.

 Content Delivery?

-Lengthy lectures, whether online or in-person, can dilute engagement.
+Content delivery shapes how manageable assessment feels.
+Lengthy lectures, whether online or in person, can dilute engagement and make expectations easier to miss.
 Blend delivery with interactive case work, short quizzes, and discussion.
-Keep a single source of truth for assessment information in the VLE, and use predictable update rhythms so students can plan.
-Invite quick feedback on delivery and assessment load within modules and act promptly on themes.
+Keep a single source of truth for assessment information in the VLE, use predictable update rhythms so students can plan, and invite quick feedback on delivery and assessment load so teams can act promptly on recurring themes.

 How Student Voice Analytics helps you

-• Tracks sentiment over time and provides concise, anonymised summaries you can share with programme and module teams to calibrate briefs, rubrics and marking.
+• Track sentiment over time and share concise, anonymised summaries with programme and module teams to calibrate briefs, rubrics, and marking.

-• Benchmarks against the wider sector and discipline peers, helping you evidence improvement for internal quality processes and external audiences (including NSS-related action planning).
+• Benchmark against the wider sector and discipline peers, giving you evidence for internal quality processes and external audiences, including NSS-related action planning.

-• Exports tables and summaries for boards and reviews, and supports like‑for‑like comparisons by subject mix and cohort profile so operational fixes translate into measurable gains.
+• Export tables and summaries for boards and reviews, and support like-for-like comparisons by subject mix and cohort profile so operational fixes can be tied to measurable gains.

 Request a walkthrough